 A key component of EPA's overall compliance assurance program is compliance monitoring.
-Compliance monitoring allows the regulatory agency to detect noncompliance and promote compliance with the nation's environmental laws.
+Compliance monitoring allows the regulatory agencies to detect noncompliance and promote compliance with the nation's environmental laws.
+Effective targeting of compliance monitoring plays a central role in achieving the goals EPA has set for protecting human health and the environment.
 EPA, state, and tribal inspectors often provide regulated entities with compliance assistance during the inspection process.
 On a national level, EPA works closely with individual states, tribes, and state and tribal associations to develop, modernize, and implement national compliance monitoring strategies to ensure a level playing field for regulated entities across the country.
-The Agency principally focuses compliance monitoring activities, such as field inspections, electronic reporting, and data analysis tools, on those programs that are not delegated to states and tribes, and provides monitoring, program evaluations, and capacity building to support and complement authorized state, tribal, and local government programs.
+EPA principally focuses compliance monitoring activities, such as field inspections, electronic reporting, and data analysis tools, for those programs that are not delegated to states and tribes.
+The Agency provides monitoring, program evaluations, and capacity building to support and complement authorized state, tribal, and local government programs.
 The Agency will work with its state and tribal partners to enhance compliance monitoring tools and increase the use of Lean practices.
 Through E-Enterprise for the Environment, EPA, states, tribes, and territories will collaborate to develop smart mobile tools to enhance the effectiveness and efficiency of state, tribal, and EPA inspectors, and support advanced monitoring technology.